mtebeau/mtebeau/README.md

 ## Current Focus

 - **ARCADE**
-  ARCADE is an active curatorial platform project.
+  is an active curatorial platform project.
 The working repository remains private, but it is a central part of my current digital humanities and public history work.

 ## Featured Project Areas